Bailey Ashford

 A pioneering physician in the treatment of anemia, Ashford organized and conducted a parasite treatment campaign against hookworm while stationed in Puerto Rico.
 This cured approximately 300,000 persons (one-third of the Puerto Rico population) and reduced the death rate from associated anemia by 90 percent.
 He was a founding member of the Puerto Rico Anemia Commission.

 Early years

-Ashford was born in Washington D.C. as one of five children in the family of Francis Ashford, a prominent physician, and his wife.
-His general education was obtained at the public schools and at Columbian University in Washington D.C. (now George Washington University).
+Ashford was born in Washington, D.C., on September 18, 1873, as one of five children in the family of Francis Ashford, a prominent physician, and his wife.
+His general education was obtained at the public schools and at Columbian University in Washington, D.C. (now George Washington University).
 In 1896, he graduated from the Georgetown University School of Medicine.
 He served as a resident physician in several area hospitals.

-As a recently commissioned lieutenant in the United States Army Medical Corps, Ashford accompanied the military expedition to Puerto Rico in 1898 during the Spanish–American War.
+Commissioned lieutenant in the United States Army Medical Corps in November 1897, Ashford accompanied the military expedition to Puerto Rico in 1898 during the Spanish–American War.